OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 ![Jenkins Success](jenkins-success.png "width=500")

 The package will now be uploaded to the Octopus Deploy instance under **{{Library, packages}}**.
-THe package version corresponds to the latest build number in Jenkins.
+The package version corresponds to the latest build number in Jenkins.

 ![Octopus Package](octopus-package.png "width=500")